Old Testament: Women

 Approximately 19 references

 Wise and beautiful wife of the foolish Nabal.
-When David was about to attack Nabal's household, Abigail intervened with provisions and eloquent words, preventing bloodshed (1 Samuel 25).
+When David resolved to destroy Nabal's household, Abigail rode out to meet him with provisions and words shrewd enough to turn an army — preventing bloodshed and leaving David in her debt (1 Samuel 25).
 After Nabal's death, she became David's wife.

 Key references: 1 Chronicles 2:16, 1 Chronicles 2:17, 1 Chronicles 3:1, 1 Samuel 25:3, 1 Samuel 25:14, 1 Samuel 25:18, 1 Samuel 25:23, 1 Samuel 25:32, 1 Samuel 25:36, 1 Samuel 25:39 (and 7 more)